-2. All right, the next thing I want to inform you is the fertilizer.
+3. The next consideration is the fertilizer.

+a.
+Fertilizer might be a challenge for some new gardeners since you can’t feed your plants milk and nutrition pills.

+b.
+But don’t worry, there are two ways to get fertilizer either buying it from the store or making it yourself.

 i.
 Why we need fertilizer?
-Because we don’t want to wait for too long and we want to have more products from what we planted.
-In the article "How to Make Organic Compost for Your Garden." by Amy Jeanroy, an herbal gardener in many regions of the US.
-Her family has operated a greenhouse business since 1999, where she grows numerous herbs for medicinal and culinary uses.
-A master gardener, “Any herb gardener will benefit from adding nutrients and organic matter to the soil in order to grow plants well.”
+Because we don’t want to wait for too long for the plants to grow and we want to have more products from what we planted.

+aa.
+In the article "How to Make Organic Compost for Your Garden." by Amy Jeanroy, an herbal gardener master gardener, states that, “Any herb gardener will benefit from adding nutrients and organic matter to the soil in order to grow plants well.”
 (2)

-ii.
-There are two ways to get fertilizer.
-Buy it from the store or make it yourself.
+If we are to buy from the store what should we look for?
+If we are to make it ourselves what is a quick way to do that?

-aa.
-Follow the steps, making fertilizer would be a piece of cake for you.
+Mention both of these

 C. The last part I would like to inform you the technique of harvest.

-1. Yes, you need some tips for harvest.
-It’s not something simply like pull out all of your veggies from the ground.
-Better home and Gardens, a website developed by the garden experts, point out that “Most vegetables reach their peak flavor when they're young and tender” (3)
+A. The harvest is not it’s not a simple act of pulling all of your veggies from the ground.
+1. Better home and Gardens, a website developed by the garden experts, point out that “Most vegetables reach their peak flavor when they're young and tender” (3)

+What does this mean to the harvest and pulling from ground?
+Do we first need to inspect the fruit for their age?
+Or know when to pull them?
+Explain that here

 i.
-Not all the plants follow the same way of harvest.
+Not all the plants follow the same way of harvest.—why is this and how?
+Explain.

 ii.
 Some veggies can continuously produce vegetables.
+Like what?
+And why is it important to know in regards to the harvest.

 Conclusion: I’m so glad that today I have chance to share those gardening information with you.
-I hope you always follow the three basic steps that I informed: seeds and environment selection, water and fertilizer, harvest tips.
+I hope you always follow the three basic steps that I informed: seeds and environment selection remember you can always ask a local gardener for tips and be sure to be mindful of the climate, we also talked about the necessity of water and fertilizer like changing up your watering times and finding the right fertilizer for your plant.
+Finally we discussed, harvest tips and how pulling takes skill, good instincts, and some luck.
 Growing one’s own food is a great achievement as a natural human and it brings back way more than what you paid.
 There are many nice people in the city choose to grow their own green product today and you may become really good friend with them.
 I hope you consider the idea of growing one’s own food and the good things it comes with.
 Thank you.

 Work Cited